 Gastric sleeve surgery (LSG) is a surgical procedure to help an individual with a body mass index (BMI) is 40 or above to lose weight.

-During the surgery, approximately 80% of a patient’s stomach is removed and the remainder of the stomach is stitched back together.
-This makes the stomach much smaller and tube-shaped limiting the amount of food that can be eaten at one time.
+The surgeons remove approximately 80% of a patient’s stomach and stitch the remainder back together during the surgery.
+This procedure makes the stomach much smaller and tube-shaped, thus limiting the amount of food that a person can eat at one time.
 Gastric Sleeve surgery requires a 1-3 day hospital stay and between 4-6 weeks of recovery time.

 Can You Get the Surgery Twice?

 If you have undergone gastric sleeve surgery and are not achieving the expected weight loss or dealing with unpleasant side effects, you may be wondering if a revision is possible.
 Fortunately, the answer is yes.
 Additionally, a revision can assist in continuing your weight loss journey, and in certain cases, opting for a different procedure may prove to be the best solution.

 Why Would A Gastric Sleeve Revision Be Necessary?